norlandrhagen/CMAP/catalog/datasets/Socat.rst

 | :ref:`SOCAT`           | |globe|  ||cruise|| Observation |     Irregular              |        Irregular     |  2003-01-06  | 2015-12-21 |
 +------------------------+----------+--------+-------------+----------------------------+----------------------+--------------+------------+

-Dataset Description
-*******************

-The Surface Ocean CO₂ Atlas (SOCAT) is a synthesis activity for quality-controlled, surface ocean fCO₂ (fugacity of carbon dioxide) observations by the international marine carbon research community (>100 contributors).
-SOCAT data is publicly available, discoverable and citable.
-SOCAT enables quantification of the ocean carbon sink and ocean acidification and evaluation of ocean biogeochemical models.
-SOCAT, which celebrates its 10th anniversary in 2017, represents a milestone in biogeochemical and climate research and in informing policy.

 Table of Variables
 ******************